Ria424/developers-animatesdk-docs/Document_object/Document6120.md

 #### Returns

-None.
+Nothing.

 #### Description

-Method; combines all selected shapes into a drawing object.
+Method; Combines all selected shapes into a drawing object.
 If no objects are selected, calling this method results in an error and the script breaks at that point.

 #### Example